MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/3-solution-architecture.md

 ### API gateway

 The microservices are accessible to clients via the API gateway.
 Among other advantages, API gateways enhance security and decouple back-end services from individual clients.
 The *WebSPA* storefront is an ASP.NET Core MVC and Angular app that is accessible via a public IP address.
 The HTTP requests from the *WebSPA* app to the microservices are routed through the API gateway, which is an implementation of the **B**ackends-**F**or-**F**rontends (BFF) pattern.
 Basic routing configurations are implemented using the NGINX reverse proxy.
-The ASP.NET Core web API named *Web.Shopping.HttpAggregator* combines multiple requests into a single request.
-This is an example of the *Gateway Aggregation* pattern.
+The ASP.NET Core web API named *Web.Shopping.HttpAggregator* combines multiple requests into a single request&mdash;a pattern known as *Gateway Aggregation*.

 For real-world scenarios, use of managed API gateway services like [Azure API Management](https://azure.microsoft.com/services/api-management) is recommended.

 ### Coupon service

 Microservices are small enough for a feature team to independently build, test, and deploy to production multiple times a day without affecting other systems.
-In this module, you'll create a new microservice named *Coupon.API* and deploy it to the existing *eShopOnContainers* app in production.
+In this module, you'll complete and deploy an ASP.NET Core microservice project named *Coupon.API* to the existing *eShopOnContainers* app in production.
 While doing so, you'll also learn about:

 * Designing microservices using **D**omain-**D**riven **D**esign (DDD).
 * Containerizing services using Docker.